What Is the Minimum VA Loan Credit Score?

-What are the VA loan requirements for a credit score?
+What are the VA loan credit requirements?

 In addition to meeting your lender’s VA loan credit score requirement, your ability to handle other credit and debt obligations in the past 24 months will be scrutinized.
 This includes:

-Last 90 days of credit activity.
 Lenders analyze your payment history, unpaid balances and monthly payments to see how well you manage debt, such as credit cards, student loans and car loans.

-Employment and residency history.
 Recently discharged veterans should provide information about any deployments and military job experience if they have less than a two-year job or address history.

-Federal debts.
 Government-approved lenders run your information through CAIVRS (Credit Alert Verification Reporting System) to verify that you have no delinquent federal debts, such as student loans or previous VA loans.